 There is no denying that the ability to get your head around budgeting, planning, risk management and using relevant software to aid with your project management goals are all important hard skills that all successful project managers must have.
 However, it’s mostly the right combination of soft skills that blur the line between a good project manager and a great one.
 The most critical soft skills are:

 Workfront, a project management software company, stresses that there is no single path to becoming a project manager.
 This is great news as it means that you’re not confined to a one-size-fits-all avenue that might not agree with your personality and learning preferences.
 Let’s have a look at some of the paths available to you.

 If going to university has always been part of your long-term plan, then this might be the right option for you.
-Interestingly, Prospects.ac.uk reports, those hankering after a general project management career are not required to study a specific course; any degree is fine at this stage.
-It must be noted, though, that while all university programmes have the potential to demonstrate your overall competence, degrees in project management or business would be most fitting.
+For those hankering after a general project management career, it is not a prerequisite to study a specific course; any degree is fine at this stage.
+It must be noted, though, that while all university programmes have the potential to demonstrate your overall competence, project management degrees or a business degree would be most fitting and provide a lot of the project management knowledge you will need.
 Do not despair, however, if halfway through your Sociology degree you were struck by the idea of becoming a project manager.

 On the other hand, if what you’re after is a project management job in a more specialised field such as IT or engineering, then a degree in that area is a must.
 It is crucial that you have in-depth knowledge of the field and understand its complexities in order to be able to deliver successful projects.
 Again, if this is indeed your aspiration but for one reason or another, your decision to work in the given field arrived after you enrolled in an unrelated area of study, then you could always do a master’s degree in that field and fill the gaps in your knowledge that way.